Gardening for Beginners 🌱 START HERE

 PPE Compatibility

 Personal protective equipment (PPE) is incredibly important for many reasons, but these pieces aren’t always compatible with every type of hearing protection.
-Folks who wear a respirator or goggles while working should ensure that their ear protection will not interfere with the PPE.
+Folks who wear a respirator or goggles while working should ensure that their ear protection will not interfere with their PPE.

 Over-the-ear earmuffs are the biggest challenge.
 They may not work with a respirator, mostly due to the neck straps and the harness.
 Also, safety glasses that need to tuck underneath the muffs will create space for noise to sneak through, reducing the effective NRR rating of the muffs.